rnowling/openmm-simulation-examples/README.md

-# openmm-simulation-examples
+# OpenMM Simulations Example
-Example models / simulations
+Example models and scripts for running simulations with [OpenMM](http://openmm.org/).